-Capital expenditures in 2014, 2013 and 2012 totaled \$80.6 million, \$70.6 million and \$79.4 million, respectively.
+Capital expenditures in 2015, 2014 and 2013 totaled \$80.4 million, \$80.6 million and \$70.6 million, respectively.
 Capital expenditures in all three years included investments to support the company's execution of its Value Creation Processes and strategic growth initiatives.
 The company also invested in (i) new product, efficiency, safety and cost reduction initiatives to expand and improve its manufacturing capabilities worldwide; (ii) new production and machine tooling to enhance manufacturing operations, as well as ongoing replacements of manufacturing and distribution equipment, particularly in the United States; (iii) the ongoing replacement and enhancement of the company's global enterprise resource planning (ERP) management information systems; and (iv) improvements in the company's corporate headquarters and research and development facilities in Kenosha, Wisconsin.
-In 2012, the company also completed the construction of a fourth factory in Kunshan, China.
-Snap-on believes that its cash generated from operations, as well as its available cash on hand and funds available from its credit facilities will be sufficient to fund the company's capital expenditure requirements in 2015.
+In 2015, the company also acquired a previously leased U.K. manufacturing facility.
+Snap-on believes that its cash generated from operations, as well as its available cash on hand and funds available from its credit facilities will be sufficient to fund the company's capital expenditure requirements in 2016.